mrakgr/Trading-Journal/journal_2025.md

 10pm. ![](images/image-1850.png)

+> Charts just weren’t getting it done for me.
+They were great at telling me about the past, but were of little use in foretelling the future.
+Some who worship at the altar of charts may counter that the purpose of charts is not to predict, but to provide hints or clues to the future.
+Regardless of the semantics, I would have been much better off never looking at a chart.
+So it wasn’t a tough decision in the spring of 1985 to throw out the charts and never consult them again.

 Wow, he mentions Gary Smith.
 'How I Trade for a Living' is my favorite trading book, but I don't recall this part about him throwing away the charts at all.

+I don't get it.
+I must have been insane in 2007 - 2014 to miss all of this.
+I guess my life is one good case of 'beating will continue until mental flexibility improves'.

+I spent so much time staring at the charts hoping to figure them out, and in the end concluded that the market was random.
+I put so much effort into nothing.

+But now it's all coming to me so easy.

+I guess my programming journey did improve my research skills significantly.
+But I did need the 100k that I got from Tao Ceti to unlock my shackles.